perfsonar/logstash/perfsonar-logstash-output-plugin/README.md

 ## Install the created offline plugin pack (optional)

-Run the `bin/logstash-plugin install` subcommand and pass in the file URI of the offline plugin pack.
+Run the `bin/logstash-plugin install` subcommand and pass in the file URI of the offline plugin pack:

 ```sh
 /usr/share/logstash/bin/logstash-plugin install file:$PWD/logstash-output-plugin-offline-7.17.9.zip